jasonroland/auto-unifi-adopt-rust-1SYSTEMSinstallation/README.md

 - [Gemini](https://gemini.google.com/) - Used for AI Photo editing

 Development made possible by:
-- [1 SYSTEMS installation](https://1systemsinstallation.com) - The #1 low voltage installation company for complex and modern installs.
+- [1 SYSTEMS installation](https://1systemsinstallation.com) - The #1 low voltage installation team for complex and modern installs.